Institutional Diplomas (DE)

 Applications Applications for admission to the DE program “Preparation for a Career as a Sports Performance Video Analyst: From Data Collection to Expert Reports” must be submitted exclusively online via theeCandidat application(Base Rouge) from March 30 to June 9, 2026.

-Preventing loss of independence and falls in the elderly: the PEM-ES3 method
+Preventing loss of independence and falls among the elderly: the PEM-ES3 method

-; Pierrick Bernard (Associate Professor – HDR), Gerontologist.
-Department of Sports Science and Physical Education, University of Montpellier.
+; Pierrick Bernard (Assistant Professor – HDR), Gerontologist, Department of Sports Science and Physical Education, University of Montpellier.

-; Hubert Blain (Full Professor), Geriatrician.
-Head of the Gerontology Unit at Montpellier University Hospital.
+; Hubert Blain (Full Professor – Hospital Practitioner), Geriatrician, Director of the Gerontology Center at Montpellier University Hospital.

 The training aims to provide participants with a solid understanding of the fundamentals of gerontology, guidelines on fall prevention, and assessment and intervention methodologies—such as Posture-Balance-Motor Skills (PEM) and Health Education (HE)—to help prevent the loss of independence and falls among older adults.